Hello. We are now gonna discuss

 At this stage, the hyaloid artery´s remnants

-are going to disappear inside the posterior chamber.
+are going to disappear inside the vitreous.

 The artery is still present but it´s going around the retina